Back to All Posts

-Learning to navigate new technology can be intimidating for older adults.
-However, if and when they are willing to try things like smartphones, electronic tablets, computers, and social media, they will start to realize the benefits technology can provide for them in staying connected with the world.
+Learning to navigate new technology can be intimidating for anyone, but especially older adults.
+However, if and when they are willing to try using items like smartphones, electronic tablets, computers and social media, the benefits technology can provide for seniors in staying connected with the world and loved ones will become clear.

-For example, isolation is a problem many seniors experience.
-But using technology will allow them to interact with loved ones, reduce their stress level, and will let them have a lot of fun!
+For example, feeling isolated is a problem many seniors experience.
+Using technology will let them easily interact with loved ones, thereby reducing their stress level and letting them have fun!
 Being able to maintain a virtual connection with their children, grandchildren and friends, whether they live around the corner or on the other side of the globe, becomes something elderly grandparents can look forward to and enjoy.

 The Statistics:

-According to recent studies, it’s been determined that around 94 percent of people over the age of 65 own cellphones, with 76 percent of them being smartphone users.
-The percentage is certain to continue to increase, along with the 70% rate of seniors who have home broadband internet service.
+According to recent studies, approximately 94 percent of people over the age of 65 own cellphones, with 76 percent of them being smartphone users.
+The percentage is certain to continue to increase, along with the 70 percent rate of seniors who have home broadband internet service.

 What technology are seniors using?
-More than a third say they participate on social media sites, including Facebook and X (formerly known as Twitter), in order to keep up with the world around them.
-They’re video chatting, exchanging pictures and replacing the traditional hand-written letter with emails or even texting.
+Approximately 45 percent say they participate on social media sites, including Facebook and X (formerly known as Twitter), in order to keep up with the world around them.
+These tech-savvy seniors are video chatting, exchanging pictures and replacing the traditional hand-written letter with emails and texts.
 They’re also downloading apps that allow them to manage their health and diet, participate in virtual exercise classes or to keep their cognitive skills sharp.
 Your senior loved one can enjoy the same benefits.

 Useful Smartphone Apps for Seniors: